darksleeptv/darksleeptv.github.io/privacy.md

 ## Introduction

-Dark Sleep ("we", "our", "us") is committed to protecting your privacy.
+Dark Sleep is committed to protecting your privacy.
 This Privacy Policy explains how we handle your personal information when you use our Dark Sleep app.

 ## Data Collection